Skip to main content

 Retirement planning is complex.
 Professional retirement planners can provide support throughout the process, guiding you toward more financially stable ground.

 Our founder, Jordan Dechtman, started Dechtman Wealth Management following his father’s passing.
-He saw the struggles his mother faced in managing their family finances, and realized his passion was to help others build a more stable financial future.
+He saw the struggles his mother faced in managing their family finances by herself and realized his passion was to help others build a more stable financial future.

 Schedule a Free Assessment Today!